-When you install Qt Design Studio, everything you'll need to design prototypes using Qt Quick and to preview them on the desktop or on Android or embedded Linux devices is automatically installed and configured correctly for you.
+When you install Qt Design Studio, everything you'll need to design UIs using Qt Quick and to preview them on the desktop or on Android or embedded Linux devices is automatically installed and configured correctly for you.

-Qt Quick enables you to build prototypes around the behavior of user interface components and how they connect with one another.
+Qt Quick enables you to build UIs around the behavior of components and how they connect with one another.
 You create components using Qt Quick and QML types that are available in the Design mode.
 You can specify values for the properties of a component to change its appearance and behavior.
 All QML types have a set of predefined properties, some of which control things that are visible to users, while others are used behind the scene.

 While it is useful to learn the basics of Qt Quick, you can also rely on Qt Design Studio to write the code for you when you drag-and-drop the ready-made components to the working area and change them to your liking by modifying their properties in the Design mode.
 You can always check up details in the extensive Qt Quick documentation by pressing F1.